 $ filebrowser --port 80 ---scope /home/sk/ostechnix

-For more details about, configuration flags and files, refer this link.
+For more details about, configuration flags and files, refer the file browser configuration link.

 Suggested read: